fvtvr4m4/stock_app/README.md

 Stock market app

-This README would normally document whatever steps are necessary to get the application up and running.
+steps are necessary to get the application up and running.

-Things you may want to cover:

 * Back end